 Emergency Response Teams will be critical in a large or mass casualty disaster.
-Since Emergency Services may be delayed or overwhelmed to handle the hundreds of light rescues.
-Your school’s staff and teachers will become your on-site emergency response team.
+Since professional Emergency Services may be delayed or overwhelmed to handle the hundreds of rescues in their community.
+Your school’s staff and teachers will become your on-site emergency response teams.
 They will become the backbone of the initial rescue effort to save children’s lives and begin the process of the recovery.
 So providing your team with training and supplies will be two of the steps necessary to handle and manage the chaos.
 This will be the key to a successful and fast recovery of your school from a disaster.
 On my previous post, I spoke about the list of emergency supplies that your school must have in case of an emergency or disaster.
-In this post, I’m going to talk about how to prepare your Schools Emergency Response Team.
+In this post, I’m going to share how to organize your Schools Emergency Response Teams.

 First, let’s talk about what roles are necessary to create an effective organizational structure.

 Check out our School Earthquake Preparedness Guide and Checklist, I've put together all the important things that matter to a school and help you to create a real world plan and response to an emergency.

 Regardless of how large or small the emergency is, there must be a plan with someone in charge providing direction.
 This simplified Chain of Command will enable the staff to become well organized.
 Below is a simple structure for your school emergency response teams with an overview of their responsibilities.